wp-plugins/woocommerce-product-stock-alert/readme.txt

 == Description ==

 WooCommerce Product Stock Alert plugin helps prospective buyers of a product to subscribe the product when it is out of stock.
-Interested customers will get email notification when the product becomes available.
+Interested customers will get email notificaation when the product becomes available.
 This plugin helps admin also, admin can view number of interested customers for any out of stock product.
 Suppose, a customer wants to buy a product from your Woostore and the product is out of stock.
 It is very difficult for the customer to check each time whether the product becomes available.
 So here is a solution.
 Using this plugin, a customer can subscribe the product by their email address.
 Now when the product becomes available, an alert email will be sent to each interested customer automatically within few hours and customer can buy the product easily.
 The alert email contains current product price and a direct link to the product.
 This plugin also helps admin.
 When a customer subscribe any out of stock product on your Woostore, an alert email will be sent to admin with customer details and interested product.
 Now admin can view numbers of interested customers for any out of stock product from admin panel and easily decide number of stocks needed.
 So, this plugin will make your Woostore more than a store.